 Katherine Jin double-majored in Biology and Computer Science as a Coca-Cola Scholar at Columbia University.
 Katherine has worked in the Trauma Center and as a clinical researcher at Mount Sinai St. Luke's Hospital, and has conducted research at the Carnegie Institute of Washington and Columbia University.
 While at Columbia, Katherine served as Campus Coordinator of the Harlem Hospital Chapter of Health Leads.
 Katherine has been featured by the United Nations in celebration of International Day of Women and Girls in Science and was named to the inaugural list of The Tempest's #40WomentoWatch.

 Kevin Tyan graduated from Columbia University with Honors in Biology and is pursuing his M.D. at Harvard Medical School.
 Kevin has extensive experience in virology and immunology and has conducted research at the National Institutes of Health, MedImmune-AstraZeneca, and Columbia University Medical Center.
-He previously led Columbia University's Emergency Medical Service and has worked directly with first responders.
+He previously led Columbia University's Emergency Medical Service and worked directly with first responders.
 Kevin has spoken at TEDMED as a Hive Innovator and was the Grand Prize winner in Harvard’s President’s Innovation Challenge.